-On October 8th, Magento introduces the latest version- Magento Commerce 2.3.3 and Security-only patch 2.3.2-p1 in this upgrade session.
-Let’s look at how these new upgrades can make awesome changes for Magento 2 store owners.
+On October 8th, Magento introduces the latest version - Magento Commerce 2.3.3 and Security-only patch 2.3.2-p1 in this upgrade session.
+Let’s look at how these new upgrades on the Magento marketplace extension can make awesome changes for your owner's site.

 - Over 170 functional fixes